HiImRook/accessible-pos-chain/README.md

 Related projects
 - Wallet (prototype, UX): https://github.com/HiImRook/Valid-Blockchain-Wallet
+- K.E.V.I.N.
+(A.I. agent): https://github.com/HiImRook/K.E.V.I.N.
+- NFT Assembler (local tool visual NFT builder): https://github.com/HiImRook/nft-assembler

 License
 - MIT — see LICENSE in this repo.

 Acknowledgements
 - Built and maintained by the solo author (Rook).
-If you run this successfully on your machines and it behaves, open an issue and tell me — it’s the best kind of feedback.
+If you run this successfully on your machines and it behaves, open an issue and tell me.